Kerem Kabadayı: Education

-From 1983 to 1988 Kerem studied at the Bahariye Primary School (Bahariye İlkokulu), and from 1988 to 1996 he studied at the private German Lycée in Istanbul, where he met Harun Tekin.
+From 1983 to 1988, Kerem studied at the Bahariye Primary School (Bahariye İlkokulu), and from 1988 to 1996 he studied at the private German Lycée in Istanbul, where he met Harun Tekin.
 In 2000, he graduated from Koç University's Faculty of Production.
 Between 2001 and 2004, Kerem continued his study at the Department of History of Architecture, Urban and Contemporary Art of the Boğaziçi University.
-He graduated with his work "Capitalist urbanization in Turkey between 1920 and early 1990s: an alternative interpretation" with an inclination to the Marxist theory of history, and urbanization".
+He graduated with his work "Capitalist Urbanization in Turkey Between 1920 and Early 1990s: an Alternative Interpretation", which is mainly based on Structuralist-Marxist theories of urbanization and history.

 In the time between 2000 and 2004, he worked as a lecturer at the Faculty of Science and Literature of Koç Üniversity.
-He resigned from the job, and began teaching at the postgraduate program in History of Architecture at the Istanbul Technical University.
+After resigning from the job, he began teaching at the postgraduate program in History of Architecture at the Istanbul Technical University.